sethgreen23/alx-system_engineering-devops/0x00-shell_basics/README.md

-diplay content long format with user and group id display numericaly and hiden files 6-firstdirectory create a directory name firstdirectory in the tmp forlder
+diplay content long format with user and group id display numericaly and hiden files 6-firstdirectory create a directory name firstdirectory in the tmp forlder 7-movethatfile change file from a folder to another